Airbus Unveils Passenger Bunk Beds…in the Cargo Hold

 Sleeping “below deck” in the cargo container isn’t actually as strange as it may sound.
 Large aircraft, like the A330 and A380 have bunks downstairs where crew members can rest on long flights.

 Where does it go from sleeper pods?
 We’re glad you asked.
 Airbus also released designs of kids play zone modules, a conference room, a lounge, and a medical suite.
 Check out the possibilities in the video below.

 Procure from Aerospace Manufacturing

-Aerospace Manufacturing creates a diversified product line of High Strength, Close Tolerance Aerospace Fasteners for large OEM Aerospace and Defense contractors.
+Aerospace Manufacturing is a AS9100 and ISO:9001 accredited manufacturer that creates a diversified product line of High Strength, Close Tolerance Aerospace Fasteners for large OEM Aerospace and Defense contractors.